Which reforms DON’T apply to grandfathered plans?

 - Limits on rescissions.
 Coverage may not be rescinded except in the case of fraud or intentional misrepresentation of facts.
 Policyholders must be notified prior to cancellation.

-Additionally, plans cannot require a waiting period of more than 90 days beginning in 2014, and on March 23, 2012, insurers and sponsors of self-funded plans must provide a summary of benefits to participants and applicants.
-Health insurance providers must report the percentage of premiums spent on non-claim expenses on an annual basis, and currently, insurers must provide rebates if more than the applicable percentage is spent on these costs.
+Additionally, plans cannot require a waiting period of more than 90 days beginning in 2014, and on March 23, 2012, insurers and sponsors of self-funded plans were required to begin providing a summary of benefits to participants and applicants.
+Agencies responsible for implementing this provision have provided a model summary template for insurers to use.
+In 2014, two additional pieces of information will need to be included in the summaries: 1) whether a plan meets minimum essential coverage requirements; and 2) whether it meets minimum value requirements.
+Health insurance providers must also report the percentage of premiums spent on non-claim expenses on an annual basis, and currently, insurers must provide rebates if more than the applicable percentage is spent on these costs.